 In short the take away is “go mobile or become irrelevant”.
-Here is what you need to do to ensure you are ready for “Mobilegeddon”.
 Here are a few experts on what to expect and how to prepare from a few of my favorite go-to strategy sites:

-According to a recent Google blog post, the search giant is currently working on a major algorithm change that will revolutionize the way mobile friendliness is determined.
-Starting on April 21, this new algorithm will be gradually rolled out worldwide, affecting mobile searches in all languages in all corners of the globe.
+In 2015 Google, the search giant, rolled out a major algorithm change that revolutionized the way mobile friendliness is determined affecting mobile searches in all languages in all corners of the globe.
 (Entrepreneur.com)

 Moving forward, when you do a Google search on mobile, search results will prioritize websites that the search engine deems “mobile-friendly” — ones that avoid software like Flash and feature larger text, easy-to-click links and a responsive design.
 Sites that aren’t up to snuff will likely appear lower in search results.

 The change will impact millions of sites, more than Google’s last major search ranking algorithm update, Google Panda.
 Panda, which was launched in 2011 and has been updated several times since then, downranked 12% of all sites that Google rated low-quality.

 It’s impossible to determine just how many of the Internet’s 177 million sites are mobile-friendly, but Forrester Research estimates that just 38% of all enterprise web sites — sites for businesses with 1,000 or more employees — don’t meet Google’s criteria.
 READ MORE.